 The temperature model uses the Brazilian meteorological data provided by the National Institute of Meteorology (INMET - Instituto Nacional de Meteorologia), through the BD-MEP system.
-The BDMEP system provides daily and monthly meteorological data of historical series in digital format from the various conventional and automatic meteorological stations of the INMET station network.
-This system provides measurements in accordance with the international technical standards of the World Meteorological Organization.
-The data collection starts in 1961 and reports daily precipitation, dry bulb temperature, wet bulb temperature, mean and maximum temperature, the relative humidity, the atmospheric pressure at station level, the insolation, and the wind direction and speed.
+The BDMEP system provides daily and monthly digital meteorological data of historical series from the various conventional and automatic meteorological stations of the INMET station network.
+In addition, this system provides measurements in accordance with the international technical standards of the World Meteorological Organization.
+The data collection starts in 1961 and reports the precipitation occurred in the last 24 hours, the dry bulb temperature, the wet bulb temperature, mean and maximum temperature, the relative humidity, the atmospheric pressure at station level, the insolation, and the wind direction and speed.
 We use the daily data provided by INMET, and aggregate the data for a weekly frequency.

-The choice for a weekly frequency is justified by the results obtained in Laurini (2019) who indicates that the weekly frequency is the most informative in the recovery of climate change patterns in temperature series.
+The choice for a weekly frequency is given by the results obtained in Laurini (2019) which indicate that the weekly frequency is the most informative in the recovery of climate change patterns in temperature series.
 Lower frequencies do not allow recovering the temperature trend factor accurately, and daily frequencies introduce a measurement error generated by the non-persistent effects of daily weather variations in temperature.